Due to ever-growing cities and the parasitic urbanization of natural lands, it can be hard to find remote backpacking destinations these days.

 How to Get There

 Traveling to the archipelago is easiest by flight from Oslo, Norway to Longyearbyen in Svalbard, Norway.
-From this tourist town full of friendly locals, there are hardly any roads which lead elsewhere.
+From this tourist town full of friendly locals, there are hardly any roads that lead elsewhere.
 For this reason, locals and travelers alike must rent snowmobiles or boats to travel to distant towns.

 For backpackers, it is best to pick a warmer season for travel or go with an experienced backpacker who knows how to brave the arctic winters.
 Blogger Stevie of Stevie on the Move shares his experiences in Svalbard and gives tips on how to save money and where to stay during the trip.

-Torres del Paine — Chile
+3. Torres del Paine, Chile

 This expansive national park, full of wildlife and extravagant landscapes, is nestled high above the Patagonian steppe.
 This land was a sheep ranch long before it was converted into a park for travelers.